 Parents with an adventurous spirit are apt to seek out a brave, wayfaring middle name for their son or daughter.
 This could be the name of an exotic locale or favorite destination, or a more literal word name associated with travel and adventure.

 Creative parents looking to reflect their passion in their child’s name are likely to opt for an artistic middle name for their child.
 Names related to music, dance, poetry, theater, and visual arts are all en vogue.
-Some parents are choosing to honor a favorite artist by using their surname as a middle name, while others favor more overt word names related to the arts.
+Some parents are choosing to honor a favorite artist by using their surname in the middle, while others favor more overt word names related to the arts.

 When choosing a middle name to reflect spirituality, modern parents are expanding beyond saints’ names and Biblical names.
-Religious word names like Sabbath and Cross are becoming more popular as middle names for babies, but it’s not just Judeo-Christian religions represented in this trend.
-Names related to Eastern spirituality have superseded those connected to Western religions in popularity for both first and middle names.
+Religious word names like Sabbath and Cross are becoming more popular as middle names for babies, but it’s not just Abrahamic religions represented in this trend.
+Names related to Eastern spirituality have superseded those connected to Western religions in popularity.
 Bodhi and Zen are particularly notable, having been used by a number of celebrities in recent years.

 Ancient myths are one of the latest sources of inspiration for middle names.
-Mythical names have an air of valor and triumph behind them, and also a sense of curiosity and expedition.
-These middle names could be culled from a particular myth that inspires a parent or be more generally linked to mythology.
-Some of our favorite mythic middle names include these.
+Mythological names have an air of valor and triumph behind them, as well as a sense of curiosity and expedition.
+These names could be culled from a particular myth that inspires a parent or be more generally linked to mythology.
+Some of our favorite mythic names include these.